Too Much Acid Or Too Little?

 - Parasites – or at least increased susceptibility to parasitic infections

 - Acne in adults – especially if you have other symptoms from the list

-If HCl does not take care of the acid symptoms, you may have a heliobacter pylori infection.
-Gnawing or burning symptoms can be indicative of an h. pylori infection.
-This pain tends to be located centrally, just below the rib cage.
-Other specific symptoms include burping, gas or flatulence, bloating, nausea and even vomiting.
-Even if you were tested for H. Plylori recently, it is possible to pick it up again when you go out to eat.
+If HCl does not take care of the acid symptoms, you might have a Heliobacter pylori infection.
+Gnawing or burning symptoms can be indicative of this.
+This discomfort tends to be located centrally, just below the rib cage.
+Other symptoms include burping, gas or flatulence, bloating, nausea, and vomiting.
+Even if you were tested for H. pylori recently, picking it up again when you go out to eat is possible.
 Also, if anyone else in your family has it, you can keep passing it back and forth.
-So yes, h. pylori is contagious.
-Your family member may be asymptomatic, but still have it.
+So yes, H. pylori is contagious.
+Your family member may be asymptomatic but still have it.
 All members of the family need to be treated when one person is diagnosed with an H. pylori infection – pets, too.
 H. pylori is found in half the adults in developed countries and up to 90% in underdeveloped countries, making it is very common.
 The best tests for the H. pylori bacteria are stool and breath tests.
 The stool test registers H. pylori in the intestines, while the breath test measures H. pylori in the stomach.